wp-plugins/captcha-bank/readme.txt

 ***The Contact Bank WordPress Plugin is now proudly maintained by <a href="http://www.tech-banker.com">Tech Banker Pte Ltd.</a> since March 2014.***

-*** September 22, 2014: We're happy to announce that Captcha Bank reached 14,900+ plugin downloads in only 8 months.
+*** October 9, 2014: We're happy to announce that Captcha Bank reached 15,200+ plugin downloads in only 8 months.
 We frequently receive positive feedback from people using our Captcha Bank Plugin for WordPress.
 Thanks so much for your support!***

 ###How to Setup Captcha Bank?